-- DECA, FFA, FBLA, and SkillsUSA are organizations that prepare students for the world of work by developing social and leadership abilities as well as occupational skills.
+- -DECA, FFA, FBLA, and SkillsUSA are organizations that prepare students for the world of work by developing social and leadership abilities as well as occupational skills.

-- Membership provides a chance for students in the business, trades, technical and industrial areas to compete with students from other schools in the same occupational field.
+- -Membership provides a chance for students in the business, trades, technical and industrial areas to compete with students from other schools in the same occupational field.

-- DECA, FFA, FBLA, and SkillsUSA activities have been incorporated into the training course and participation is expected.
+- -DECA, FFA, FBLA, and SkillsUSA activities have been incorporated into the training course and participation is expected.

-- Benefits of being an active participant:
+- -Benefits of being an active participant:

-- o Belong to a positive group.
+- Belong to a positive group.

-- o Community involvement.
+- Community involvement.

-- o Networking opportunities and meeting new people.
+- Networking opportunities and meeting new people.

 - Leadership possibilities.

-- o Enhance your resume for both job and scholarship applications.
+- Enhance your resume for both job and scholarship applications.

-- o Provides an opportunity to excel.
+- Provides an opportunity to excel.

-- o Gain confidence through competition.
+- Gain confidence through competition.

-- o Work as part of a team.
+- Work as part of a team.

-- o Many honors incorporate active participation in a student organization.
+- Many honors incorporate active participation in a student organization.